mnaji42/nextauth-nextjs13-prisma/README.md

 ## Project Overview

 In this project, we have implemented NextAuth.js for authentication within a Next.js 13 application.
-For this project, we implemented authentication using the Credential Provider, which necessitates a username/email and password for authentication.
+We implemented authentication using the Credential Provider, which necessitates a username/email and password for authentication.
 PostgreSQL was utilized as the database, with Prisma introduced to streamline database interactions.

 ### Key Features